KarlZylinski/Bowtie/README.md

 * [ ] Text rendering
     * [x] Create geometry for text
     * [ ] Update geometry when text or font changes
-* [ ] Make sure to remove hacks from combine_rendered_worlds and split it into multiple methods
+* [x] Make sure to remove hacks from combine_rendered_worlds and split it into multiple methods.
+Seems to be  some haze with arrays of textures...
 * [x] Change render resource handles in render_world to drawables